 I eventually did read you and I enjoyed you.
 I think I always had a sneaking suspicion that I didn’t love you as much as I’d always pretended but I ignored it.
 I’d finally read the book that so many people loved.
 The ultimate in dystopian fiction.
 I finally felt worthy of the title of book nerd.
 Even if I did, secretly, just wish I’d read Animal Farm again.
 That nagging feeling of doubt continued to get to me.
 That gnawing in the back of my brain that said “1984 isn’t actually that good” was impossible to shake.
 So, a couple of years ago, I reread you.
 And I came to a decision.

 You aren’t a great novel.
 But you aren’t a bad novel either.
 I think there are a lot of great ideas at play in this work and I appreciate your overall message.
 I get the point of Orwell trying to point out the dangers of totalitarianism and I understand that you hold an important place in literary history.
 I get it.
 But all of that cleverness under the surface doesn’t change the fact that, really 1984, you aren’t that great a book.
-In fact, I’d go so far as to say that only my last read through I was bored.
+In fact, I’d go so far as to say that on my last read through I was bored.
 I didn’t even finish you!
 I just couldn’t do it.

 However, I understand that it would be wrong to totally dismiss you.
 So I’m using a phrase that Orwell himself discusses in great detail.
 You are a good bad book.
 Orwell defines this terms as: